-However, the waiver is not applicable when a school intends to apply for recertification in an award year that is part of the third fiscal year referred to above.
+However, the waiver is limited when a school intends to apply for recertification in an award year that is part of the third fiscal year referred to above.
 In that case, the school must submit its compliance audit and financial statement audit six months after the second fiscal year following the fiscal year for which the school last submitted audits.
-Another limit on the waiver is when the school has a change in ownership that changes the control of the school-the application for approval of that change must be supported by audited financial statements for the two fiscal years completed immediately prior to the change.